Pros and Cons of Whole Life Insurance

 What is Whole Life Insurance?

 First, let’s start with a very brief overview of whole life insurance and how it differs from term life insurance.
-Term life insurance covers you for death benefits only.
+Term life insurance is temporary, and covers you for death benefits only.

-Whole life insurance covers you not only for death benefits, but also comes with an additional feature which is a cash value accumulation component.
-A part of the premium you pay goes toward the cash value accumulation portion.
+Whole life insurance covers you not only for death benefits, but also comes with an additional feature, which is known as a cash value accumulation component.
+Essentially, a part of the premium you pay goes toward the cash value accumulation portion.

-This is an interest bearing account so the cash value builds over the life of the policy from both the premiums you add to the account, which also grows with interest.
+This is an interest bearing account, so ideally, the cash value builds over the life of the policy from the premiums you add to the account.

 Pros of Whole Life Insurance